-Surprisingly, there is no perfect muscle building program to strive for, as the best approach can vary depending on the person.
+Surprisingly, there is no perfect muscle-building program to strive for, as the best approach can vary depending on the person.

-Less trained individuals may find that they can add a significant amount of muscle through body weight training alone.
+Less-trained individuals may find that they can add a significant amount of muscle through bodyweight training alone.
 While others may require a more strategic approach to lifting.
 As long as you are challenging yourself and increasing the weight as needed, you will see results.

 As for the frequency, research suggests lifting 2 to 3 times a week is enough to see an increase in strength and support growth (4,5).
-And unlike bulking plans, where cardio can make achieving a calorie surplus challenging, including cardio or high intensity training can support your overall fat loss goals.
+And unlike bulking plans, where cardio can make achieving a calorie surplus challenging, including cardio or high-intensity training can support your overall fat loss goals.

 Bottom line: Include strength training as part of your program 3 days a week, increasing the weight over time to keep it challenging.

-What to Eat to Build Muscle and Lose Fat
+What to Eat to Build Muscle and Lose Fat Simultaneously

-Calories and protein aside, your overall diet can also play a major role in supporting your health and fitness goals by adequately fueling your performance, and keeping your energy, mood and appetite in check.
+Calories and protein aside, your overall diet can also play a major role in supporting your health and fitness goals by adequately fueling your performance and keeping your energy, mood, and appetite in check.

-Looking for a meal plan that helps you cut calories, get more protein, and takes care of your overall nutrition in one shot?
+Looking for a meal plan that helps you cut calories, get more protein, and take care of your overall nutrition in one shot?
 Check out our macro-balanced meal plans that have been getting thousands of Trifecta customers and professional athletes shredded for years.